-Note: If you need to restore all of your files because you recently replaced a computer or the hard drive containing your operating system, refer to our Restore Your Entire System guide instead.
+Note: If you need to restore all of your files because you recently replaced a computer or the hard drive containing your operating system, refer to our Restoring All Files On A New Computer Or Drive guide instead.

 If you are backing up to multiple destinations, you can choose the destination that you want to use to restore.
 See the considerations below for the type of destination you are using.

 If you want to restore a specific file, you can enter a portion of the file name in the search field.
 You can also search for a particular file extension (for example, jpeg).

 To search, enter your search term and click the search icon: